medikoo/deferred/README.md

 ```

 By default monitor will log error for every promise that was not resolved in 5 seconds.
-You can customise that timeout, and handle errors with your own listener:
+You can customize that timeout, and handle errors with your own listener:

 ```javascript
 deferred.monitor(10000, function (err) {